jrucho/YTbeatmakercues/README.md

 Manage multiple compressors (Native, Tape Warm, Roland SP404OG) to shape your audio character.
 Adjust settings effortlessly through a user-friendly interface.

 Integrate MIDI controllers with customizable mappings to trigger cues, samples, and effects directly.
-A background service worker captures MIDI input on behalf of pages so controllers continue to work even when a site blocks WebMIDI.
+The extension first tries normal WebMIDI access but falls back to a background service worker whenever a page blocks it, keeping controllers working even on Samplette.io and SoundCloud.

 Samples and cue points persist between sessions.
 Easily export loops, manage cues, and maintain workflow efficiency.